AndrewWPhillips/eggql/README.md

 }
 ```

-Note that there are further ways to increase the robustness of your service, such as adding a ReadTimeout, graceful shutdown, etc.  These are easily incorporated into the above code.
+Note that there are further ways to increase the robustness of your service, such as adding a timeouts, graceful shutdown, HTTPS, etc.  These are easily incorporated into the above code and discussed in many places.

 ## Go GraphQL Packages

 ### Alternatives

-There are 5 excellent mature GraphQL packages for Go which may suit you better.
+There are other excellent, mature GraphQL packages for Go which may suit you better.

 |                          Project                          | Developer(s)                                                        |
 |:---------------------------------------------------------:|:--------------------------------------------------------------------|